 Developing large industry

 The government supported large industry by providing research, infrastructure and capital.
-It funded construction of the Marsden Point petrol refinery.
+It funded construction of the Marsden Point oil refinery.
 New Zealand Steel’s Glenbrook mill was set up after years of government-funded research into use of ironsand.
 Comalco’s Bluff aluminium smelter relied on electricity from the Manapōuri power station, built by the government for that purpose.

 ‘All hell broke loose, chaos reigned’ at a 1960 meeting between industrialists and government officials.1 Discussion of a steel mill was broken up by shouting, yelling, a participant ordered from the room, and demands to see the prime minister at the earliest opportunity.
 Officials were determined to minimise the involvement of Fletchers and British interests; industrialists were enraged by the government’s intention to include an Australian company with no experience in steel milling.